irisliucy/blog/_posts/2019-10-10-vipassana-experience.md

 **Path of Dhamma**

 "Dhamma" is an interesting term in the vipassana journey.
-It means the universial law of nature.
+It means the universal law of nature.
 The path is divided into 3 sections, sila, samadi, and panna.
   1. Sila - the abstain from unwholesome deeds of body and speech.

   This is like the foundation principle.
 If we want to live in peace and harmony within ourselves and with others, we have to practice what we preach - have the right speech, perform the right action, and live the right livelihood.